Make the most of today’s long hours of daylight, because from tomorrow the nights will start drawing in!

 Modern day pagans, druids and practitioners of Wicca (a 20th century ‘new religion’ also called Pagan Witchcraft) still celebrate the summer solstice – also known as “Litha” – in various ways.
 Notably, the ancient monument of Stonehenge, in Wiltshire, draws thousands of people for the dawning of the summer solstice, some performing devout rituals, some in deep meditation and many others enjoying more ‘informal’ celebrations!

 Similar dawn celebrations are held at other ancient monuments and historic sites around the UK.
-Other traditional Midsummer celebrations involved lighting bonfires, some say because the smoke and flames drove off evil spirits, but just as likely because a large fire was the obvious focal point for any ancient celebration.
-Ancient rituals were said to involve lots of dancing, drinking, feasting, chanting and ‘lewd behaviour’, although such shenanigans were discouraged as more austere religions 'hijacked' the ancient festivals.
+Other traditional Midsummer celebrations involved lighting bonfires, possibly because the smoke and flames were thought to drive away evil spirits, but just as likely because a large fire was the obvious focal point for any ancient celebration.
+Ancient rituals were said to involve lots of dancing, drinking, feasting, chanting and ‘lewd behaviour’, although such shenanigans were discouraged as more austere religions ‘hijacked’ the ancient festivals.